santorog/essentialscala/resources/notes/objectandclasses/notes.md

 that the companion object is not an instance of the class — it is a singleton object with its own type.
 A companion object has the same name as its associated class.
-This doesn't cause a naming conflict because Scala has two namespaces: the namespace of values and the namespace of types.
+This doesn't cause a naming conflict because Scala has two namespaces: the namespace of values, and the namespace of types.

 7/ Features of a case-class :
 - a field for each constructor argument (without specifying val or var)